2011 United States listeriosis outbreak

 The 2011 United States listeriosis outbreak was a widespread outbreak of Listeria monocytogenes food poisoning across 28 US states that resulted from contaminated cantaloupes linked to Jensen Farms of Holly, Colorado.
 As of the final report on August 27, 2012, there were 33 deaths and 147 total confirmed cases since the beginning of the first recorded case on July 31, 2011.
-It was the worst foodborne illness outbreak in the United States, measured by the number of deaths, since the Centers for Disease Control and Prevention began tracking outbreaks in the 1970s, or tied with the worst, an outbreak of listeria from cheese in 1985, depending on which CDC report is used.
+It was the worst foodborne illness outbreak in the United States, measured by the number of deaths, since the Centers for Disease Control and Prevention began tracking outbreaks in the 1970s, or tied with the worst, an outbreak of Listeria from cheese in 1985, depending on which CDC report is used.
+Eric and Ryan Jensen, the brothers who owned Jensen Farms, later pleaded guilty to federal misdemeanor charges related to the outbreak and were sentenced to probation and home detention, in one of the few instances of criminal prosecution stemming from a foodborne illness outbreak in the United States.